 1980: Bill Curry becomes NC’s first Men’s champion as Adele Faba wins the first of two Women’s titles.

-1981: Jimbo Sampson takes the Men’s; Matt Kechele and fellow ESA product Pat Mulhern signal the age of money surfing, finishing first and second at the star-studded Stubbies Pro.
+1981: Jimbo Samson takes the Men’s; Matt Kechele and fellow ESA product Pat Mulhern signal the age of money surfing, finishing first and second at the star-studded Stubbies Pro.

 1982: Future heroes Charlie Kuhn and Rich Rudolph win Men’s and Juniors, respectively, two-time U.S. Champion Sharon Wolfe takes the Women’s crown and a young Kelly Slater marks his first of four Menehune mantles.